2019 Valhalla Fall Invitational Updated Tournament Rules Overview

 Example: Team A pool play result in 2-8-23 by winning two games, allowing 8 goals, and scoring 23 goals.
 Team B pool play result in 2-6-14 by winning two games, allowing 6 goals, and scoring 14 goals.
 Team B is ahead of Team A because they allowed fewer goals.

-Poke, lift, and downward checks below both players shoulders are the only stick checks allowed at the 2023 level and below!
+Poke, lift, and downward checks below both players’ shoulders are the only stick checks allowed at the 2026 level and below!
 No one handed checks.
 These will be called for slashing.
-One handed checks for the 2022 and older are allowed as long as the contact made is on the stick or gloves of opponent and is not started from behind the head.
+One handed checks for the 2025 and older are allowed as long as the contact made is on the stick or gloves of opponent and are not started from behind the head.

 No take out checks at any level.
 These will be called very tightly.
 All checks/hits must be in control.
 Permissible body contact at the youth level includes legal pushes and defensive positioning.
 A legal push is defined as "exerting pressure after contact is made and is not a violent blow".

-Advancement rules will be enforced in all games for 2023’s and above.
+Advancement rules will be enforced in all games for 2026’s and above.
 The clearing team must advance the ball over the midline 20 seconds after gaining possession of the ball.
 After advancing the ball over the midline, the clearing team has 10 seconds to advance the ball into the offensive box.
-No Advancement rules are applicable for 2024/25 and 2026/27 Divisions.
+No Advancement rules are applicable for 2027/28 Divisions.

 In divisions with an uneven number of teams, a team may be asked to play more than 3 pool play games to ensure all division teams meet the minimum requirement of games.
 The additional game(s) will not count towards that team's record for playoff standing, but will count for the team who needs to meet their third game requirement.